 - Skip meals, especially in the lead up to or after a workout

 - Eat a “heavy” complex carb meal too close to beginning a workout

 - Rely too heavily on simple carbs to fuel performance

 - Make poor nutritional choices for the sake of gaining calories

-It is now clear that there are many different aspects of nutrition that must be considered when it comes to optimizing gym progress and to generally improve health.
-Following the guidelines and recommendations outlined in this article will allow you to make substantial changes to your performance and health.
+In brief, it is now clear that there are many aspects of nutrition that must be considered when it comes to optimizing gym progress and to generally improving health.
+Thus, following the Gym Diet plan and recommendations outlined in this article will allow you to make substantial changes to your performance and health.